SomeAspy/T-Mail/.github/README.md

 ## Low End Devices (specifically the first RPI 0 with 32 bits)

 1. Pre-built can be downloaded at https://nightly.link/SomeAspy/T-Mail/workflows/build/main/build.zip (This will always be up to date)
+2. If this is the first time you are running this, unzip the file and move `prebuilt-update.sh` to the folder outside of the build folder.
+3. Run `prebuilt-update.sh` (This may request root - it is needed to access the GPIO pins.)

+-   The script does not automatically restart the program.
+You can do this manually or use pm2 to handle it.
+-   The script will retain configs, and you can put it on a cron task to run it every so often.

 ## Configuration